tairaeli/Metagalactic_Ultraviolet_Background_Data_Tables/data_tables/README.md

 # In this directory

 It should be noted that the data files are not binned in consistent redshifts, nor are the files themselves binned in consistent energy between models.
-This is a result of each UVB model originating from different authors, and thus they binned their data differently.
+This is a result of each UVB model originating from different authors who binned their data differently.

 If you want to interpolate to compare intensities at similar energies, you can use the [numpy interp](https://numpy.org/doc/stable/reference/generated/numpy.interp.html) function.
 An example on how to run this is shown below